-Minnesota Housing extended a one-year funding contract with HOME Line in the amount of \$200,000 in July of 2022, continuing funding from previous years at similar amounts.
-In Federal Fiscal Year 2022, HOME Line fielded 17,884 tenant calls, most common reasons related to repairs, security deposits, and evictions.
+Minnesota Housing extended a one-year funding contract with HOME Line in the amount of \$200,000 in July of 2023, continuing funding from previous years at similar amounts.
+In State Fiscal Year 2023, HOME Line fielded 20,114 tenant calls, most common reasons related to evictions, repairs, and security deposits.
+Based on HUD definitions, 89% of callers are low income; 47% extremely low income.